 The application should also identify the potential for the estate to earn income from resale royalties and licensing or sale of the copyright in the artwork (if the copyright is still owned by the deceased at the time of passing).
 Although that asset cannot at the time be valued, it is an asset that needs to be distributed in accordance with the rules of intestacy.
-Value can be given to the copyright if it is subject to a licensing agreement at the time of the deceased's passing and the licensing agreement should be considered in making the application.
+If the copyright is subject to a licensing agreement at the time of the deceased's passing, the value of that licensing agreement should be considered in making the application.